 Miami Beach residents and businesses are urged to develop a disaster preparedness plan before an emergency strikes.
 Know where you will stay when you evacuate, how you will get there, and what supplies you will take.
 Prepare an emergency supply kit for evacuation and for your return (a minimum of three days of food and water for each member of your household).
 Consider the needs of elderly and infant family members and pets.
 Make sure you know where to turn for complete information.

 Prepare Yourself and Your Household

 - Make prior arrangements to shelter with friends or relatives living in a non-evacuation area.

 - Consider checking into a hotel located inland, but call ahead and reserve and ask about the rules on the property at the time of your stay.
 Check in advance if pets are allowed on the property.

 - Public evacuation centers will be made available, but will accept fewer people at each location.
-Social distancing and other restrictions will likely still be in place.
 Make sure that you take proper Miami Beach identification with you; you may need it to re-enter the city after damage and safety assessments are made.